-The feed adjustment control rod is factory set, and should be adequate for most fuels.
 However, if the flame height is too high or too low, you will need to adjust the feed rate.
 Wait until the appliance has been burning for 15 minutes before making your adjustments and allow 15 minutes for feed adjustment to take effect.
+Make adjustments in approximately 1/2 inch increments.

-- 1. Loosen the set screw 1/4 to 1/2 turn during set-up of appliance.
-This will allow movement of the feed adjustment control rod.
-Do not re-tighten set screw (Figure 11.3).
-Loosen the wing nut. - 2.
-Adjust the feed adjustment control rod upward towards the "+" symbol to increase the feed rate and flame height or down towards the "-" symbol, to decrease the feed rate and flame height. - 3.
-Re-tighten the wing nut.
+- 1. Loosen the wing nut (Figure 11.3).

+- Adjust the fuel adjustment control rod towards the "+" symbol to increase the feed rate and flame height or towards the "-" symbol, to decrease the feed rate and flame height.

+- Re-tighten the wing nut.